w1ne/w1ne.github.io/_posts/personal/2022-12-19-Self-employed-tax-calc.md

 featured-image-alt: self employed boss cringe
 tags: [self employed, taxes, calculator, programming, freedom, company]
 ---
+# Intro

+The dream of becoming my own boss had been a long-time aspiration.
+After working under someone else for years, I decided to venture out and offer my services as an Expert specialized in Internet of Things systems and Firmware engineering.

 <p>"Want more and more </p>
 <p> People just want more and more </p>
 <p> Freedom and love </p>
 <p> What he's looking for" </p>

-<p> *Gala Freed From Desire* </p>
+*Gala Freed From Desire*

-[link to calculator]

-# Intro

-The dream of becoming my own boss had been a long-time aspiration.
-After working under someone else for years, I decided to venture out and offer my services as an Expert specialized in Internet of Things systems and Firmware engineering.
 Although I already have clients, in order to reach my goal I need to form a legal business entity.

 # Self-employed vs KFT